fsprojects/FSharpx.Extras/README.md

 Due to missing fsc.exe and fsi.exe there is no automated build for the type providers project at the moment.
 The nuget package is created by the following steps:
- * Build the application within Visual Studio 2011 Developer Preview
+ * Build the application with the Visual Studio 2011 Developer Preview
  * Copy the created dlls into /manualNuget/
  * Fix the version no. in /manualNuget/FSharpx.TypeProviders.nuspec
  * Run .\lib\NuGet\NuGet.exe pack "manualNuget\FSharpx.TypeProviders.nuspec"